varlackc/CrackingTheCodingInterview/DataStructures/ArraysStrings/1_1/ReadMe.md

 We now need to know what will be the character system that will be used.
 There are two common options, Ascii and Unicode.

+--
+We will assume for the sake of argument that the character set encoding used is the extended ascii.
+This means that there will be a maximum number of allowable characters of 256 characters.

+--
+If the string is larger than 256 we know by the pigeon whole principle that not all of the characters on the string are unique.